Getting ready to take your driver’s test can be quite the milestone.

 - A registered and insured vehicle for the test

-- Proof of completed driver’s education, if required in your state
+- Proof of completed driver’s education, if it’s required in your state

 Can I take the written driving test online in Texas?

-The Texas Department of Public Safety allows eligible applicants to take the knowledge test online.
+The Texas Department of Public Safety allows eligible applicants to complete the knowledge test from home.

 How do I find the nearest location to take my permit test?